Smart Pressure e-Mat for Human Sleeping Posture and Dynamic Activity Recognition: Introduction

 \subsection{Velostat-Based Application}

 Inspired by the mechanism that humans have sensory functions when they are in direct contact with the external environment \cite{4}, tactile sensing is widely used in the fields of intelligent HCI technology and biomedical monitoring, which is an essential means of data acquisition, analysis, and control of machines to perceive the external environment.
 Pressure sensing is the tactile sensing mode used in this paper.
 It has diversified production methods, strong versatility, and convenient configuration, ensuring lower production costs and more uses.
-Pressure sensors have multiple sub-categories, including capacitive, piezoelectric, optical, piezoresistive, etc \cite{chi2018recent}.
+Pressure sensors have multiple subcategories, including capacitive, piezoelectric, optical, piezoresistive, etc. \cite{chi2018recent}.
 Velostat \cite{23}, also known as Linqstat, is a packaging material made of polymer foil impregnated with carbon black to make it conductive.
 Velostat-based piezoresistive pressure sensor arrays have been widely studied and used in recent years.
-Despite its non-ideal electrical properties and crosstalk in numerous recent studies \cite{yuan2021velostat,medrano2019circuit,dzedzickis2020polyethylene}, its low price, flexibility, and scalability have attracted attention.
+Despite its non-ideal electrical properties and the crosstalk observed in numerous recent studies \cite{yuan2021velostat,medrano2019circuit,dzedzickis2020polyethylene}, which can reduce its responsiveness, some studies \cite{cao2024crosstalk} have found that adding diodes to the circuit can mitigate the effects of crosstalk.
+However, this approach may lead to increased fragility and discomfort.
+Nevertheless, despite its electrical limitations, its low price, flexibility, and scalability have garnered attention, especially in human sensing applications \cite{cao2024mortise}.
 In this paper, we select a Velostat sensor array as a tool to collect pressure distribution and complete HAR with deep learning (DL).